Benunc/unfiltered/README.md

 ## Theme Setup

-The Unfiltered Theme was meant to be minimal.
-Some functionality and features of the Genesis Framework have been removed.
+The Unfiltered Theme was meant to be simple.
+Some functionality of the Genesis Framework has been removed.

 **Site Title**